werebus/dotfiles/README.md

 Bash configuration is parceled out into various files in the `~/.bash` directory.

-Tab completion is also added to rake and cap commands:
+Tab completion is also added to knife, rake, and cap commands:

     rake db:mi<tab>
     cap de<tab>